ConceptaNjolima/MyTNTResources/Week 1/[ENG1.0]Intro to web apps.md

 ## Learning objectives

 * TNTs will learn the basics of how web pages and web apps work.
-* TNTs will be able to make HTML and CSS changes.
+* TNTs will be able to make HTML and CSS changes and learn about the use of TypsScript.
 * TNTs will learn where to go for CSS and HTML info and resources.

 ## Time required and pace